ACRMIT/ACRMIT.github.io/index.md

 > The internet can be a place that harms a user more than it can benefit them.

 My Name is Abdul-Kadir Coskun,
-I was given the student number S3558983,
+I was obtained the student number S3558983,
 A student email S3558983@student.rmit.edu.au,
-A little bit about me is that I speak two languages English and Turkish at home, that I work in the security industry, and develop games in my free time(currently working on a roguelike called Elich).
+A bit about me is that I speak two languages English and Turkish, that I work in the security industry, and develop games in my free time(currently working on a roguelike called Elich).
 I love experimenting with C# and Unity Engine!

 <img src="/Images/Me.jpg" class="img-responsive" alt="" style="max-width: 65%;">

 ## Interest in IT
-My interest in IT is to develop an application that will provide a smile to the user's face, my interest in IT started when my father introduced me to a game called Diablo 2 when I was age 5, ever since I was hooked on using IT to just about do everything but mainly using it for its automated capabilities.
+My interest in IT is to develop an application that will provide a smile to the user's face as my interest in IT started when my father introduced me to a game called Diablo 2 when I was age 5, ever since I was hooked on using IT to do just about everything but mainly using it for its automated capabilities.
 I learned how to make use of macros, program applications, and automate calculations.

 I chose RMIT mainly for the brand as it's a globally recognized university that's renowned for its leadership and innovation in technology, design, and enterprise.
 I found that students that have attended RMIT speak nothing but praises for it.